-In the past week, the number of chickenpox presentations to EDs decreased below the baseline and shingles presentations increased (Figure 20).
+The number of shingles and chickenpox presentations to EDs decreased below their respective baseline levels in the past week (Figure 20).

 Figure 20.
-Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks
+Number of varicella-zoster presentations to Emergency Departments in the past eight weeks, WA

 No. of chickenpox presentations No. of shingles presentations